-Windows has a program called Snipping Tool which can be used to grab parts of the screen that can then be pasted into the Office programs and elsewhere.
+Windows has a program called Snipping Tool which can be used to grab parts of the screen that can then be pasted into Microsoft Office programs and elsewhere.
 The Snipping Tool is most-easily accessed by clicking the Windows start menu, typing Snipping Tool into the search bar, and then selecting Snipping Tool from the list of results.

 To snip an individual node of a tree for use in PowerPoint, you should:

 - Use your mouse-wheel or the zoom buttons in the top toolbar to zoom in until the information in the node can be read easily.

 - Open the Snipping Tool.
 Your screen will be lightly shaded to indicate that the Snipping Tool is in use.

 - Click-and-drag a rectangular region around the node that you want to capture.

 - Release your mouse button, and the image that you outlined will appear in a new Snipping Tool window.

 - Press Ctrl + C on your keyboard to copy the image.